-- We require all staff, volunteers, and students to use positive strategies for handling inconsiderate behaviour by helping children find appropriate solutions for their ages and stages of development.
-Such solutions include acknowledging and regulating their feelings so they can learn a more appropriate response. - We ensure enough resources and activities are available so children are meaningfully occupied without unnecessary conflict over sharing and waiting for turns. - We acknowledge considerate behaviour such as kindness and willingness to share. - We support each child in developing self-esteem, confidence and feelings of competence. - We support each child in developing a sense of belonging in our group, so that they feel valued and welcome. - We avoid creating situations in which children receive adult attention only in return for inconsiderate behaviour. - When children behave inconsiderately, we help them understand the consequences of their actions and support them in learning to cope more appropriately. - We never use a 'time out' strategy that excludes children from the group. - We never use physical punishment, such as smacking or shaking.
-Children are never threatened with these.
+- We require all staff, volunteers and students to use positive strategies for handling any inconsiderate behaviour, by helping children find solutions in ways which are appropriate for the children's ages and stages of development.
+Such solutions might include, for example, acknowledgement of feelings, explanation as to what was not acceptable, and supporting children to gain control of their feelings so that they can learn a more appropriate response. - We ensure that there are enough resources and sufficient activities available so that children are meaningfully occupied without the need for unnecessary conflict over sharing and waiting for turns. - We acknowledge considerate behaviour such as kindness and willingness to share. - We support each child in developing self-esteem, confidence and feelings of competence. - We support each child in developing a sense of belonging in our group, so that they feel valued and welcome. - We avoid creating situations in which children receive adult attention only in return for inconsiderate behaviour. - When children behave in inconsiderate ways, we help them to understand the outcomes of their action and support them in learning how to cope more appropriately. - We never use a 'time out' strategy that excludes children from the group. - We never use physical punishment, such as smacking or shaking.
+Children are never threatened with these. - We do not use techniques intended to single out and humiliate individual children. - We use physical restraint, such as holding, only to prevent physical injury to children or adults and/or serious damage to property.

-- We do not use techniques intended to single out and humiliate individual children. - We use physical restraint, such as holding, only to prevent physical injury to children or adults and/or serious damage to property. - Details of such an event (what happened, what action was taken and by whom, and the names of witnesses) are brought to the attention of our setting leader and are recorded in the child's file.
-The child's parent is informed on the same day. - In cases of serious misbehaviour, such as racial or other abuse, we immediately make clear the unacceptability of the behaviour and attitudes by explaining rather than personal blame. - We do not shout or raise our voices threateningly to respond to children's inconsiderate behaviour.
+- Details of such an event (what happened, what action was taken and by whom, and the names of witnesses) are bought to the attention of our setting leader and are recorded in the child's personal file.
+The child's parent is informed on the same day. - In cases of serious misbehaviour, such as racial or other abuse, we make clear immediately the unacceptability of the behaviour and attitudes, by means of explanations rather than personal blame. - We do not shout or raise our voices in a threatening way to respond to children's inconsiderate behaviour.